BEFORE THE RACE:

 DURING THE RACE:

-- If it is a bomb start, line up on your correct line.
+- If it is a bomb start, line up on your correct row.
 When the flag goes up, turn off your bike.
 The banner will stay up for approximately one minute.
 When the banner drops for your wave, GO!

 - When you arrive at a check, come to a complete stop so the course worker can safely mark your presence.
 Come and go in a slow and safe manner.
 Please don't roost your volunteers!